BigPolarBear1/factorization_v3/README.md

  You know the fucking problem with this world?
 Its rich assholes being fucking cunts.
 0 intelligence tech bros.
 I piss on you all.

+Hmm, taking the norm of those quadratics is quite interesting.
+I'm really starting to see the full picture now.
+I could totally do my own variant of number field sieve, right now... but....
+I really really want to figure out how to do it without rational factor base..
+I feel like at this point, it should be possible.